NFI's Supplier Onboarding Process

 Supplier Onboarding Process

-The entire set up process will likely take 4 days at a minimum, although it can be much longer depending on the timing of the supplier entering in the needed information.
+The entire set up process will take 4 days at a minimum, although it can be longer depending on the timing of the supplier entering in the needed information and the time required for the banking information takes to be confirmed by NFI's verification partner, Trustpair.

 The process includes the following steps (in this order):